precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 ### Solver provides IDs

 Your solver gives each vertex a unique identifier.
-This identifier is also available when iterating over faces.
+These identifiers are also available when iterating over faces.

 In this case you can save a mapping from Solver ID to preCICE Vertex ID, after defining the vertices.
+When iterating over the faces, get the vertex identifiers of defining points.
+For triangular faces, these would be the 3 corner points.
-When iterating over the faces, get the point identifier, map them to preCICE IDs and use those to define your connectivity.
+Then map these Solver IDs to preCICE IDs, and use those to define your connectivity.

 ```cpp
 SolverInterface participant(...);